Falconiformes / Falconidae / Falco

 Introduction

-A small falcon (Falco naumanni) that breeds from the Mediterranean across Afghanistan and Central Asia to China and Mongolia.
-It is a summer migrant, wintering in Africa and Pakistan, occasionally extending to India and Iraq.
-The species is rare north of its breeding range and has declined in Europe.
-It nests colonially on buildings, cliffs, or in tree holes.
-The global population is widespread and plentiful, classified as Least Concern by the IUCN.
-Threats include habitat destruction and indiscriminate pesticide use due to its insectivorous habits.
+A small falcon breeding from the Mediterranean across Afghanistan and Central Asia to China and Mongolia.
+It is a summer migrant wintering in Africa, Pakistan, India, and Iraq.
+The species nests colonially and feeds primarily on insects.
+It is classified as Least Concern by the IUCN but is declining in its European range.

 Description